BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 **Nm**: Exactly, that is the culminating insight.
 The complete cessation, first of self-view, then of conceit.
-And when that is completely gone without any trace – you couldn’t suffer even if you want to.
+And when that is completely gone without any trace—you couldn’t suffer even if you want to.

 **Q**: Is the measure that the less somebody takes things personally,